 Why study a Law degree in Singapore?

-The city-state’s booming commercial sector offers a unique and in-depth opportunity for students interested in the complex legal challenges of the future.
-Singapore’s universities endeavour to provide just that: an up-to-date, practical and professional approach to Law.
+The city-state’s booming commercial sector offers a unique and in-depth opportunity for international students interested in the complex legal challenges of the future.
+Singapore’s universities strive to provide just that: an up-to-date, practical and professional approach to Law.

 Varying between institutions, the universities in Singapore offer degree courses and specialisations in Maritime Law, International Business Law, Financial Law, Corporate and Financial Services Law, Intellectual Property and Technology Law, as well as other highly specialised programmes.